Praveenkumar5048/Public-Fund-Management/README.md

 - Approved funds are allocated in three stages rather than a lump sum
 - Stage 1: Initial funding released to Proposal Creator (Recipient)
 - Recipient submits detailed utilization report before requesting next stage funding
+- All report documents (PDFs) are uploaded to the IPFS network, with only the CID (Content Identifier) stored on the blockchain for efficient storage and immutability

 ### AI-Powered Verification & Automated Progression
 - Submitted reports are automatically verified using:
   - **Retrieval Augmented Generation (RAG)** technology